oeitam/mgtd/README.md

  - ~~ Donecheck how the move command works (before changes) and document or make useful~~
  - ~~Done and also - support move command for projects from one megaproject to another~~
  - ~~Done add a 'mark' command that will insert something to teh html file after some megaproject or after any item (id). this will help go over the file part by part. make also ability to remove the mark or report where the mark is (some exist - mark as parameter) add ability to set mark by 'name' not just by 'id' ~~
+ - ~~ Done document how to run in dev mode and production mode, direct and server modes~~
+ - ~~Done issue: if project name is not unique across teh dtabase, and it is still used as identifier for task or activity relations, we may have a duality in task or activity relation.
+So - must make project name unique across the database or need to use IDs only for relations~~
+ - ~~Done add ability to create a shortcut that will take input - for example - instead of writing 'list project for megaproject XXX' have a shortcut like 'lpfmp XXX'~~
+ - ~~Done add a shortcut like #<some shortcut> @ID ==> that will turn into something like tag @ID tTODAY | some text ?~~
  - \\/support bulk upload of commands from a txt file
  - \\/enable bulk priority [of a list of ids] some priorioty (bulk priority change)
  - \\/add default sort and filter in the printing of DF - in regular list and in list html